alexwebdev/weatherhub/README.md

 There is also fxFlex package installed and MatExpansion module to manage accordion component.

 ## Limitations
+Due to limited time for this task I had to cut down on features.
+Here are some limitations that come to my mind:
 - I had to expose my openweathermap api key to request their data.
 Please replace it in environment config.
 - City list is predefined.
 I chose 5 random European cities.
 - Weather data is fetched once the app starts.
 It's not updated in intervals etc.
 - Forecast data is fetched each time a panel is expanded.
 Not a most efficient solution but enough for this use case :)
 - No error handling - in case weather requests fail.
 - No loading indicators to show that data is being fetched.
+- Not-so-responsive design.
+Should be run in desktop mode.

 ## Development server